-1.3 As a holding company, Prudential is dependent upon its subsidiaries to cover operating expenses and dividend payments.
+1.4 As a holding company, Prudential is dependent upon its subsidiaries to cover operating expenses and dividend payments.

-The Group's insurance and asset management operations are generally conducted through direct and indirect subsidiaries, which are subject to the risks discussed elsewhere in this 'Risk factors' section.
+The Group's insurance and investment management operations are generally conducted through direct and indirect subsidiaries, which are subject to the risks discussed elsewhere in this 'Risk Factors' section.